Lott Cary: American Colonization Society

 abolitionists, and slaveholders.
 Those favoring abolition wanted to free enslaved blacks and provide them with the chance to go to Africa to escape continuing discrimination in the United States.
 The slaveholders wanted to expel free blacks from the South and the United States to remove what they perceived as a threat to the stability of their slave societies.

-The ACS established the colony of Liberia on the coast in West Africa in 1819.
+The ACS established the Liberia colony on the West African coast in 1819.
 Cary was among numerous free blacks who became interested in this movement.
 In 1819, The American Colonization Society published the Journal of Samuel John Mills along with “Letters from Africa to Persons of Color in the United States.”
 Cary's first biographer describes how the journal and letters, which invited "the free colored people of the United States to come and join them" produced "an immediate determination in Lott Cary and Collin Teague to remove to Africa."

 Colony of Liberia

 By 1821, Cary had accumulated a sum to pay for his and his second wife's expenses for transportation to the new colony of Liberia on the African coast.
 He was giving up his property, purchased in Henrico County, and a good income.

 When asked why he would leave a community in which he was respected and led a comfortable life, he replied: 'I am an African, and in this country, however meritorious my conduct, and 'respectable' my character, I cannot receive the credit due to either.
 I wish to go to a country where I shall be estimated by my merits, not by my complexion; and I feel bound to labor for my suffering race.'

 His work in Liberia was supported by the First Baptist Church of Richmond, the American Baptist Foreign Missions Society, and the African Baptist Missionary Society of Richmond, of which he was a co-founder.
 Cary became the first black American missionary to Africa.

-In the new colony, Cary served as pastor, counselor, and physician.
+Cary served as pastor, counselor, and physician in the new colony.
 His second wife died of disease shortly after they arrived in Liberia.
 He married again, but in its November 5, 1825 article about the colony and Cary's life, the New York Observer reported that Cary's third wife had died; she was "the daughter of Richard Sampson, from Petersburg, Virginia."